chrismo80/Is/README.md

     .IsGreaterThan(6)
     .IsBetween(6, 12);
 ```
-can look elegant, it introduces trade-offs that conflict with our goals:
+can look elegant, it introduces trade-offs that conflict with design goals:

 - 🧩 Conflicting goals
 Supporting both chaining and boolean-returning methods would mean duplicating logic, making the library harder to maintain.